-I am studying for a DPhil in Byzantine History at St John's College, Oxford, where I completed the MPhil Late Antique and Byzantine Studies in 2017 with Distinction.
-I previously studied for the BA History at Brasenose College, Oxford, graduating in 2014 with First Class Honours.
+I am studying for a DPhil in Byzantine History at St John's College, Oxford, where I completed the MPhil Late Antique and Byzantine Studies in 2017.
+I previously studied for the BA History at Brasenose College, Oxford, graduating in 2014.

 My secondary interests are the reception and portrayal of the far south of Italy in modern Italian cultural discourse and the life of Matilda of Canossa.

-I am interested more broadly in Byzantine and Early Medieval history, hagiography, historical geography, numismatics, and cultural history.
+I am interested more broadly in Byzantine and Early Medieval history, hagiography, historical geography, comparative folklore studies, and cultural history.
 I am always keen to debate comparative questions on the history of religious pluralism and identity in frontier societies.

 Outside of my academic research, I am determined to improve the accessibility of Byzantine Studies to students and lay-readers alike.
 I am passionate about the translation of foreign-language sources into English, and work on this myself, and about challenging the underlying Eurocentric assumptions in medieval studies that lead to Byzantine history being relegated from medieval curricula.
 I would be delighted to be contacted by western medievalists wishing to work collaboratively on this matter.